WASHINGTON — Lt. Gen. Ben Hodges, the US Army Europe commander, is at the helm of the Army's accelerating pivot to Europe.

 We are making some progress on finding a way, a technical solution to having interoperable secure FM communication where you have American, German and French units talking on FM secure frequency hopping.

 I still have a long way to go on my third criteria which is a [multinational] Common Operating Picture. … You ought to have the icons of all of the nations showing up on that COP.
-Right now we are just not able to do that.
+Right now we are just not there yet to be able to do that.